ibm-cloud-docs/satellite/compliance.md

 You can use built-in security features in {{site.data.keyword.satellitelong}} for risk analysis and security protection.
 These features help you to protect your {{site.data.keyword.satelliteshort}} workloads that run on your location infrastructure and network communication.
 {: shortdesc}

-This page is currently under revision and is internal-only.
-{: important}

 ## Data security
 {: #secure-data}